nav7neeet/Sonar/README.md

 ## Features <br>
 **Disaster Resilience and Fault Tolerance** <br>
-The Orchestrator creates an infrastructure that prioritizes disaster resilience and fault tolerance, allowing the application to remain operational in the event of an AWS availability zone or regional failure.
+The application creates an infrastructure that prioritizes disaster resilience and fault tolerance, allowing the application to remain operational in the event of an AWS availability zone or regional failure.

 **Enhanced Security** <br>